MARC Students

 MARC PhD Network

 The Monash Addiction Research Centre (MARC) PhD network aims to bring together Monash PhD students, from across various disciplines, departments and faculties, who have an interest in or are undertaking addiction-related research.
-The network will connect students with other students doing research in similar areas, encourage future collaborations, and promote student's work, as well as provide opportunities to participate in addiction-related research events, professional development, workshops and networking opportunities.
+The network connects students with other students doing research in similar areas, encourages future collaborations, promotes student's work, and provides opportunities to participate in addiction-related research events, professional development, workshops and networking opportunities.

-Being a member of the MARC PhD network is free and you can be as involved as much or little as you like – from simply receiving our monthly newsletters to attending or speaking at our events or applying for funding opportunities.
-If you would like to become a member of the MARC PhD Network, click on this link and complete this short form here.
+Being a member of the MARC PhD network is free and you can be involved as much or as little as you like – from simply receiving our monthly newsletters to attending or speaking at our events or applying for funding opportunities.

 Email us: marc-phdnetwork@monash.edu